Skip to main content

 For details on configuring other storage backends, see Object storage configuration.

-Step 2: Bind the connection (choose ONE)
+Step 2: Set the connection and create a table

 When you create ENGINE = iceberg tables, RisingWave needs to know which Iceberg CONNECTION to use.
-You have two equivalent options:
+Set the connection before creating the table — either for the current session or globally for all sessions.
+The connection name format is schema_name.connection_name (for example, public.built_in_catalog_conn).

 SET iceberg_engine_connection = 'public.built_in_catalog_conn';

--- 2) Create an internal Iceberg table (no need to specify connection again)
+-- Create an internal Iceberg table

 CREATE TABLE my_iceberg_table (